 Some of the main pages that might be useful to you are:

 The Analysis Model Group (AMG) is responsible for developing and overseeing analysis frameworks and tools.
 This tutorial is under the purview of AMG.
-The main AMG twiki page and three useful mailing lists are:
+The main AMG twiki page and three useful mailing lists (all of which are also atlas-talk categories) are:

 The Physics Modeling Group (PMG) is responsible for the development and validation of Monte Carlo (MC) simulation of physics processes.
 The simulation of physics processes that are specific to an analysis are the responsibility of the analyzers or the physics group, but PMG is responsible for giving the final approval for all production requests.
 Contact information is available on the PMG twiki for experts in all aspects of MC generation and a central mailing list is available for general questions.

 The Statistics Forum is responsible for all recommendations and support related to statistical analysis.
 They provide support for numerous commonly used statistical tools and are available to help with any analysis-specific questions you may have.
-Contact information for experts for specific tools are available on the twiki page and there is a central statistics help mailing list for any questions.
+Contact information for experts for specific tools are available on the twiki page and there is a central statistics help mailing list (which is also an atlas-talk category)) for any questions.

 The Production and Distributed Analysis (PanDA) system is used to process computing jobs on the grid.
 It is covered in detail in this tutorial.
-Central PanDA documentation is available.
+Central PanDA documentation is available at:

 CERN provides access to the HTCondor batch system (replacing the previous LXBatch system).
 The system’s usage will be presented in the tutorial.
 More details can be found on the following page: